meaniebeanie22/meaniebeanie22.github.io/chapters/i-strike-the-jolly-roger.md

 ## Annotated chapter
-I HAD scarce gained a position on the bowsprit when the flying jib flapped and filled upon the other tack, with a report like a gun.
-The schooner trembled to her keel under the reverse, but next moment, the other sails still drawing, the jib flapped back again and hung idle.
+I HAD scarce gained a position on the [:bowsprit](https://en.wikipedia.org/wiki/Bowsprit) when the [:flying jib](https://merriam-webster.com/assets/mw/static/art/dict/sail.gif) flapped and filled upon the other tack, with a report like a gun.
+The schooner trembled to her [:keel](https://en.wikipedia.org/wiki/Keel) under the reverse, but next moment, the other sails still drawing, the [:jib](https://merriam-webster.com/assets/mw/static/art/dict/sail.gif) flapped back again and hung idle.

-This had nearly tossed me off into the sea; and now I lost no time, crawled back along the bowsprit, and tumbled head foremost on the deck.
+This had nearly tossed me off into the sea; and now I lost no time, crawled back along the [:bowsprit](https://en.wikipedia.org/wiki/Bowsprit), and tumbled head foremost on the deck.

-I was on the lee side of the forecastle, and the mainsail, which was still drawing, concealed from me a certain portion of the after-deck.
+I was on the lee side of the [:forecastle, and the mainsail](https://merriam-webster.com/assets/mw/static/art/dict/sail.gif), which was still drawing, concealed from me a certain portion of the [:after-deck](https://en.wikipedia.org/wiki/Afterdeck).
 Not a soul was to be seen.
-The planks, which had not been swabbed since the mutiny, bore the print of many feet, and an empty bottle, broken by the neck, tumbled to and fro like a live thing in the scuppers.
+The planks, which had not been swabbed since the mutiny, bore the print of many feet, and an empty bottle, broken by the neck, tumbled to and fro like a live thing in the [:scuppers](https://en.wikipedia.org/wiki/Scupper).

 Suddenly the HISPANIOLA came right into the wind.
-The jibs behind me cracked aloud, the rudder slammed to, the whole ship gave a sickening heave and shudder, and at the same moment the main-boom swung inboard, the sheet groaning in the blocks, and showed me the lee after-deck.
+The [:jibs](https://merriam-webster.com/assets/mw/static/art/dict/sail.gif) behind me cracked aloud, the rudder slammed to, the whole ship gave a sickening heave and shudder, and at the same moment the [:main-boom](#mainboom) swung inboard, the sheet groaning in the blocks, and showed me the [:lee](https://en.wiktionary.org/wiki/lee) [:after-deck](https://en.wikipedia.org/wiki/Afterdeck).

-There were the two watchmen, sure enough: red-cap on his back, as stiff as a handspike, with his arms stretched out like those of a crucifix and his teeth showing through his open lips; Israel Hands propped against the bulwarks, his chin on his chest, his hands lying open before him on the deck, his face as white, under its tan, as a tallow candle.
+There were the two watchmen, sure enough: [:red-cap](#redcap) on his back, as stiff as a [:handspike](https://en.wiktionary.org/wiki/handspike), with his arms stretched out like those of a crucifix and his teeth showing through his open lips; Israel Hands propped against the [:bulwarks](#bulwark), his chin on his chest, his hands lying open before him on the deck, his face as white, under its tan, as a tallow candle.

 For a while the ship kept bucking and sidling like a vicious horse, the